artorias111/fasta2embeddings/README.md

 - EasyEvo2 : https://github.com/ylab-hi/EasyEvo2

 ### Output
-Standard nextflow output format.
+Embeddings are in the safetensors format (https://github.com/huggingface/safetensors).
+Keep in mind that by default, embeddings the same length as the sequence.
+So if your sequences are of different lengths, your embeddings will also reflect the same.
+That's not ideal for most downstream analyses without filtering.
+On the flipside, an ideal case to use without filtering would be to generate embeddings for _k_-mers.

 There's two directories: `work` and `results`.
 The `results` directory contains a cleaned up collection of output files symlinked to the original files in `work`.
 See https://www.nextflow.io/docs/latest/workflow.html#outputs for more information.